observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 ## Goals

-* Users can update their Prometheus rules without intervention from the operating team.
+* Users can update their Prometheus recording rules without intervention from the operating team.
+* The Observatorium API must be able to scale horizontally scale with the number of users.

 ## Non-Goals

 * Rate-limiting or accounting of user resources.
-* Define or implement the underlying database technology.
+* Define or implement the underlying storage technology.

 ## How

 We propose to solve the above problem by implementing a multi-tenant API that allows users to create, read, update and delete Prometheus alerting and recording rules.

-Thanos Ruler operates on the rule configuration provided by users, this is consumed from a file in local file defined by Ruler's `--rule.file` flag.
+Thanos Ruler operates on the rule configuration provided by users, which is consumed from a file defined by Ruler's `--rule.file` flag.
 Therefore, this configuration that we ingest via the API needs to be replicated into the local data directory of the Thanos Ruler instances.
-This is achieved with the [thanos-ruler-syncer](https://github.com/observatorium/thanos-rule-syncer), an application that calls the API above and writes the results into a location that Thanos Rule can access.
+This is achieved with the [thanos-ruler-syncer](https://github.com/observatorium/thanos-rule-syncer), an application that will call the API above and write the results into a location that Thanos Rule can access.

-This solution must be backwards compatible with rule configuration currently defined in our repository.
-That is to say, to ease the transition from our current setup to this new API, Thanos Ruler should be able to operate on Rules both from the API and Supplied as configuration.

 ### How should we persist user's rule configuration?

-In the first iteration of this API, we will persist the rule configuration to a local directory that is backed by a `PersistentVolumeClaim`.

-In the future, we may consider a different persistence mechanism (RDBMS / object), but we will consider that proposal as and when the need arises.
+For the Observatorium API to satisfy our requirement of scaling horizontally with the number of user requests, we need to use a persistent storage layer for our user's recording rules.

+TODO
+* Object storage is already used in Thanos.
+Users will already have this infrastructure provisioned.

+### How will users perform authentication and authorization?

+TODO
+* Probably the same way that Telemeter client and server authentication works?
+* How will users provision new API keys / secret material?

 ## Alternatives